flancian/garden/Open Letter to Peter Singer.md

 ## A question

-I am a Staff Engineer in Google
+I am a Staff Engineer in Google.
+I am engaged in Effective Altruism and occasionally hedge irrationally with calculation :)

 ## Farewell